-(i) Abandonment of the provisional application filed under paragraph (c) of this section; or

-(ii) Expiration of twelve months after the filing date of the provisional application filed under paragraph (c) of this section.

-(4) A provisional application is not entitled to the right of priority under 35 U.S.C.
+- (i) Abandonment of the provisional application filed under paragraph (c) of this section; or - (ii) Expiration of twelve months after the filing date of the provisional application filed under paragraph (c) of this section. - (4) A provisional application is not entitled to the right of priority under 35 U.S.C.
 119 or 35 U.S.C.
 365(a) or § 1.55, or to the benefit of an earlier filing date under 35 U.S.C.
 120, 121 or 365(c) or § 1.78(a) of any other application.
 No claim for priority under 35 U.S.C.
 119(e) or § 1.78(a)(4) may be made in a design application based on a provisional application.
 No request under § 1.293 for a statutory invention registration may be filed in a provisional application.
 The requirements of §§ 1.821 through 1.825 regarding application disclosures containing nucleotide and/or amino acid sequences are not mandatory for provisional applications.

 The parts of a provisional application that are required are set forth in 37 CFR 1.51(c) and MPEP § 601.01(b).
 The filing date of a provisional application is the date on which a specification as prescribed by 35 U.S.C.
 112(a) and any drawing required by 37 CFR 1.81(a) are filed in the U.S. Patent and Trademark Office.
-No amendment, other than to make the provisional application comply with the patent statute and all applicable regulations, may be made to the provisional application.
+No amendment, other than to make the provisional application comply with the patent statute and all applicable regulations, may be made to the provisional application after the filing date of the provisional application.

-A provisional application must also include the cover sheet required by $\underline{37 \text{ CFR } 1.51(c)(1)}$ , which may be an application data sheet ( $\underline{37 \text{ CFR } 1.76}$ ), or a cover letter identifying the application as a provisional application.
+A provisional application must also include the cover sheet required by 37 CFR 1.51(c)(1), which may be an application data sheet (37 CFR 1.76), the Office's form SB/16, Provisional Application for Patent C o v e r Sheet (a vailable at www.uspto.gov/patent/forms/forms), or a cover letter identifying the application as a provisional application.
 Otherwise, the application will be treated as an application filed under 37 CFR 1.53(b).
 The filing fee is set forth in 37 CFR 1.16(d).